Summer Savvy: 7 Ways To Hack Holiday Costs This Year

 One other great way to save is to set up an automatic bank transfer out into a savings account.
 If you were to transfer just $25 a week, you would have $300 in just 12 weeks – this might not cover your entire holiday but it’s likely a good bulk of your spending money!

 3. Boost Savings By Selling Things

 Boost your budget by selling things you don’t use any more.
 Old designer clothes sell well on eBay – get anything you don’t wear anymore, wash it and take good pictures.
 You could make hundreds of pounds depending on what you are selling!

-They’ll give you a price there and then, and give you a free post bag so you can send off any old gadgets with ease.
+They’ll give you a price there and then, and give you a free shipping kit so you can send off any old gadgets with ease.
 You can also use sites to compare the phone recycling market and get the best deal.
 Sites like this will find a whole range of prices for your old device, so you can pick the highest one.